Safety

 General

-Have a plan, a fallback, and a few contingencies and exits in mind
+3. Have a plan, a fallback, and early exits in mind

-Navigation, how you intend to find your way without a map from the sea
+4. Navigation, waypoints, how you intend to find your way without a map or phone from the sea

 Conditions

-Wind and weather forecasts for the duration of time you plan to be on the water
+1. Pay attention to wind and weather forecasts for the duration of the day

-Correct foil, correctly positioned for the worst of the run
+6. Correct foil for the worst of the run, correctly positioned

 Groups